Manchán of Mohill: Famine and death

 The Irish Annals record a cluster of deaths for person(s) named Mochta (died 534 or 535), Mocta/Mauchteus (d.
 537), and Manchán (d.
 538).
 These entries could correlate to the one person, but one entry is unequivocal- "AD 538: Manchán of Maethail fell (Manchan Maethla cecídit)".
 Manchán probably died as a result of famines caused by the extreme weather events of 535-536.
 The Irish Annals cite the weather events, and resulting famine, as "the failure of bread" giving the years 536AD, 538AD, and 539AD.

 Christian veneration of Manchán

-The 6th-century events probably had significant impact on Christianity across Ireland, the dramatic events perhaps illustrating the divinity and sanctity of Manchán to his followers.
+The 6th-century events probably had significant impact on Christianity across Ireland, the dramatic events perhaps illustrating the sanctity of Manchán to his followers.
 The remains of Manchan were probably preserved for a long time in the Monastery of Maothail-Manachan before being enshrined.

 Protection from plague

 Manchán was probably venerated for protection from plague considering his 538 death during worldwide famine, and preceded a deadly plague at Mohill.